J95Ortiz/Real-Madrid-Quiz/README.md

 ## OVERVIEW

-The User's experience was put at the forefront of the design of this page, however there are some features that I want to add in future which I've referred to in the [Future Features Section](#future-features).
+The User's experience was put at the forefront of the design of this page, however there are some features which I want to add in future and I have referred to these in the [Future Features Section](#future-features).

 Once the Quiz Site is linked to the main Real Madrid Site and these features have been implemented, I believe the User's experience will be even better.